Germany–United Kingdom relations: Naval race

 The Royal Navy dominated the globe in the 19th century, but after 1890, Germany attempted to achieve parity.
 The resulting naval race heightened tensions between the two nations.
 In 1897 Admiral Tirpitz became German Naval Secretary of State and began the transformation of German Navy from small, coastal defence force to a fleet that was meant to challenge British naval power.
 Tirpitz calls for Risikoflotte (Risk Fleet) that would make it too risky for Britain to take on Germany, as part of a wider bid to alter the international balance of power decisively in Germany's favour.

 The German Navy, under Tirpitz, had ambitions to rival the great British Navy and dramatically expanded its fleet in the early 20th century to protect the colonies and to exert power worldwide.
 Tirpitz started a programme of warship construction in 1898.
 In 1890, to protect its new fleet.
 Germany traded the strategic island of Heligoland in the North Sea with Britain.
 In exchange, Britain gained the Eastern African island of Zanzibar, where it proceeded to construct a naval base.
 The British, however, were always well ahead in the naval race and introduced the highly advanced Dreadnought battleship in 1907.

+In February 1912, Haldane Mission aimed to ease tensions between Britain and Germany by slowing the naval arms race and seeking potential mutual guarantees, Despite initial discussions, the mission failed to produce a binding agreement.
+Germany strongly desired British neutrality in a potential war, which Britain was unwilling to guarantee.
+Though it represents an early British effort to manage rising tensions with Germany through diplomacy rather than confrontation.

 Two Moroccan crises

 In the First Moroccan Crisis of 1905, there was nearly war between Germany against Britain and France over a French attempt to establish a protectorate over Morocco.
 The Germans were upset at not being informed.
 Wilhelm made a highly provocative speech for Moroccan independence.
 The following year, a conference was held at Algeciras in which all of the European powers except Austria-Hungary (now increasingly seen as little more than a German satellite) sided with France.
 A compromise was brokered by the United States for the French to relinquish some of their control over Morocco.

+From 1907 onwards through negotiations, Franco-German Agreement on Morocco, signed on 9 February 1909.
+This compromise accord recognized Morocco's independence, while formally acknowledging France's "special political interests" in the region.
+Germany secured economic and commercial privileges, including guaranteed access to Moroccan markets, essentially trading political control for economic influence.
+The agreement was a strategic compromise: Germany accepted limited French dominance in Morocco but received concessions elsewhere (notably in Central Africa) as part of broader colonial negotiations.